June 18, 2018

 “PathwayConnect hasn’t just strengthened my spirituality, it has strengthened the spirituality of my whole family,” he said.

-Since completing PathwayConnect, Trevon has started an online degree in web design and development and continues to develop professionally and spiritually.
+Since completing PathwayConnect, Trevon has started a BYU-Idaho online degree in web design and development, presented and coordinated through BYU-Pathway, and continues to develop professionally and spiritually.

 2. Increase Knowledge of the Plan of Salvation